 Commanders administer nonjudicial punishments in accordance with Article 15 of the UCMJ, which empowers commanding officers to impose penalties on Service members when there is sufficient evidence for a less egregious offense, as outlined in the UCMJ.
 Nonjudicial punishment allows commanders to address some types of sexual assault and other misconduct by Service members that may not warrant prosecution in a military or civilian court.
 Examples of corrective actions within a commander's purview to administer include demotions, forfeitures, and restrictions on liberty.
 Nonjudicial punishments may also support a rationale for administratively discharging military subjects with a less than honorable discharge.
-The Service member may demand trial by court-martial instead of accepting nonjudicial punishment by the commander unless the subject is attached to or embarked of by the commander, unless the subject is attached to or embarked on a vessel.
+The Service member may demand trial by court-martial instead of accepting nonjudicial punishment by the commander, unless the subject is attached to or embarked on a vessel.